BROOKFIELD UNITARIAN UNIVERSALIST CHURCH

 Based on the Unitarian Universalist Principles and UU Sources, (see below) our children experience Unitarian Universalism through Sunday service, discussion, art, music, drama activities, community service, and fun.

 Our children and youth are an active part of the BUUC congregation – from leading service to hosting coffee hour.
-Our services are a reflection of those led by Rev. Craig.
 We explore the theme of the month with movement, stories, and activities.

 Parents are welcome to visit classes and are encouraged to contact me with questions, ideas or concerns.
 I ask that parents keep me informed of any situation that may impact your child’s learning or behavior.
-I am available and happy to meet with parents digitally.
+I am available and happy to meet with parents digitally, by phone, or in person.

 When services are held in the building, we believe it is important for families to have the opportunity to worship together.
-We ask that all children sit with their families (about 15 minutes) until the children’s recessional.
-At that time children leave to continue their church experience in an age accommodating manner.
+We ask that all children sit with their families (15 - 30 minutes) until the children’s recessional.
+At that time, children leave to continue their church experience in an age accommodating manner.
 Children are welcome to remain quietly in the sanctuary for continued worship if the family chooses.

-The Children’s Program area is in the basement of our building and, upon our ‘sing out’ from worship, the children divide into age defined groups as attendance allows.
-Our age/grade guidelines for our young children are flexible as we feel that children should be accommodated according to their own particular spot on their maturational path and their life experiences.
+The Children’s Program area is in the basement of our building and, upon our ‘sing out’ from worship, we gather as an all-ages group.
+Our age/grade guidelines for our young children are flexible as we feel that children should be accommodated according to their own particular spot on their maturational path and their life experiences, However, we generally find that RE is best for ages 6-17.
 RE groups are dismissed by 11:45.
 Parents are welcome to visit in RE and encouraged to volunteer in the program.
 Children join the adult community for Snacks and Fellowship following RE.

 Intergenerational/All Community Worship: All children are offered the choice to participate in these services which are scheduled occasionally throughout the year.
 People of all ages have the opportunity to participate by offering readings, music, ushering or greeting.
-Families are encouraged to have all children remain in the sanctuary for the entire service, but the Nursery will be staffed for young children who may need a break!
+Families are encouraged to have all children remain in the sanctuary for the entire service, but the Nursery is available for children who may need a break!

 UU Rainbow Principles